 And don’t leave out the lemon juice!
 It’s necessary due to the lack of pectin.
 Or at least that’s what I’ve read.

 Whatever I don’t eat after about a week, I freeze in 1/4 or 1/2 cup portions and use in recipes like these strawberry white chocolate cheesecake bars and strawberry oat bars.
-This baked strawberry French toast also looks tasty!
+I think this jam would also be great in this gluten free pop tarts recipe!

 Questions about how to make strawberry jam?